christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 # Introduction

 In EPP host objects {{RFC5732}} are introduced.
 In the context of domain name service provisioning those objects are used as delegation information (NS) with optional GLUE (A) records.
 By the time of writing new transport protocols are used for DNS like DNS over HTTPS {{RFC8484}} or DNS over QUIC {{RFC9250}}.
 Along with this development the need for more fine grained delegation information is emerging.
 The DELEG record type {{I-D.draft-ietf-deleg}} can be seen as an example.

 Apart from plain delegation information other DNS related data like DNSSEC information is common to be provisioned through EPP {{RFC5910}}.

+Some current registry system implementations are further improving the management of dns data.
+For example FRED (CZ.NIC) is grouping name servers into name server sets.
+RRI (DENIC) provides an option to provision a delegation-less domain by storing other DNS record types at the registry.

+For all of the mentioned data is meant to be visible in DNS shifting from managing host objects to managing DNS data of a domain object will give an adavantage for adopting future resource record types as well covering current use cases.

 ## Domain Names in DNS

-DNS domain names are hierachically ordered label separated by a dot ".".
+DNS domain names are hierarchically ordered label separated by a dot ".".
 Each label represent the delegation of a subordinate namespace or a host name.
 DNS resource records {{RFC1035}} are expressed as a dataset containing:

 "NAME" "CLASS" "TYPE" "TTL" "RDLENGTH" "RDATA"